Strain (injury)

 A strain is an acute or chronic soft tissue injury that occurs to a muscle, tendon, or both.
 The equivalent injury to a ligament is a sprain.
 Generally, the muscle or tendon overstretches and partially tears, under more physical stress than it can withstand, often from a sudden increase in duration, intensity, or frequency of an activity.
 Strains most commonly occur in the foot, leg, or back.
-Immediate treatment typically includes five steps abbreviated as P.R.I.C.E.: protection, rest, ice, compression, elevation.
+Initial treatment typically includes rest, ice, compression, and elevation (RICE).